Inside PostgreSQL: Architecture for HA, Speed & Reliability

 - Consistency: The database moves from one consistent state to another with each transaction.
 All integrity constraints (like unique keys, foreign keys, check constraints, etc.) must be satisfied after every committed transaction.
 PostgreSQL enforces consistency by checking constraints and business rules at each commit, automatically aborting any transaction that would violate them.
 For example, if you try to insert a duplicate primary key or a foreign key that doesn’t have a matching parent record, PostgreSQL will reject the operation, ensuring the data remains valid and consistent.
 At a deeper level, PostgreSQL’s multi-version concurrency control (MVCC) plays a role here.
 MVCC allows multiple transactions to read and write data concurrently without locking each other out, yet each transaction sees a snapshot of the database that is internally consistent.
 This means readers don’t block writers and vice versa, and transactions don’t see intermediate states of each other’s operations, avoiding phenomena like dirty reads.
 MVCC maintains multiple versions of data rows under the covers, and by doing so it preserves consistency while maximizing concurrent access.
 Together with PostgreSQL’s robust constraint enforcement, this ensures that data quality (in terms of accuracy and validity) is protected at all times.

 - Isolation: Even though many transactions may be running at the same time, PostgreSQL ensures that the final result is as if transactions were executed one after the other in some order (this is known as serializable behavior, achievable at the highest isolation level).
 By default, PostgreSQL uses the “Read Committed” isolation level, which prevents any transaction from seeing data from other transactions that haven’t been committed yet.
 Higher isolation levels like Repeatable Read and Serializable are available for even stricter rules against phenomena like phantom reads.
 The practical effect is that concurrent transactions do not interfere in a way that would produce inconsistent results.
-The MVCC architecture is what underpins this isolation: when a transaction starts, it sees a snapshot of the database as of that moment.
+The MVCC architecture is what underpins this isolation: when a transaction starts, it sees a of the database as of that moment.
 Any other transaction’s changes will not be visible until they commit, and even then, a running transaction at lower isolation won’t see those changes until it restarts or reaches a synchronization point.
-This protects the quality of data reads and prevents anomalies.
+This protects the and prevents anomalies.

 In simpler terms, PostgreSQL’s architecture keeps your data correct, consistent, and safe.
 The combination of WAL logging, MVCC concurrency control, and constraint enforcement work in tandem to provide a rock-solid foundation for data integrity.
 For example, even in a highly concurrent system with many users, PostgreSQL will prevent dirty or inconsistent data reads and will maintain a valid state according to all your business rules.
 If the system crashes, the WAL and recovery process ensure that your committed data is not lost and that any partial operations are cleaned up.
 This focus on data quality is one reason PostgreSQL is trusted for mission-critical applications where data correctness is paramount.